MaTriXy/blog/source/_posts/2013-07-17-migrating-android-projects-to-gradle.markdown

 	    }
 	}

-Things are relatively straight forward here, with teh exception of the `getVersionName` function.
+Things are relatively straight forward here, with the exception of the `getVersionName` function.
 For my projects, I use git tags for each release, and this just gets the latest git tag to set the version string in the manifest.
 This is based on a great article [here](http://osteslag.tumblr.com/post/7769890357/using-build-and-version-numbers-and-the-art-of).

 Another thing to note is the `android.defaultConfig` section.
 This is where you can set all of your requirements for the manifest that will automatically be set in the generated manifest.